 Third parties are not allowed to develop plugins or to run any code on the same servers as the HubSpot CMS, completely removing the potential for them to conflict with other functionality, cause feature failure due to lack of maintenance, or create potentially damaging security vulnerabilities.

-For businesses whose website serves to generate and convert interest at the moment a B2B purchase decision is being made, consistent availability should be a priority, and having it taken care of a big relief.
+For businesses whose websites serve to generate and convert interest at the moment a B2B purchase decision is being made, consistent availability should be a priority, and having it taken care of a big relief.

 With something as vital to business growth as your website, being able to access a professional and knowledgeable support team is a huge benefit.
 Knowing the system inside and out, and having a direct line to advanced levels of knowledge and support, the commercial support offered can save you time in the event of an issue and help you to get the most out of the system.